UmbraDeorum/o365creeper-ng/README.md

 ## Description
     This is a Python3 script used to validate email accounts that belong to Office 365 tenants.
-    This script takes either a single email address or a list of email addresses as input, sends a request to Office 365 without a password, and looksfor the the "IfExistsResult" parameter to be set to 0 for a valid account.
+    This script takes either a single email address or a list of email addresses as input, sends a request to Office 365 without a password, and looks for the "IfExistsResult" parameter to be set to 0 for a valid account.
 Invalid accounts will return a 1.

 ## Usage